A metric Kan-Thurston theorem: Acyclic 2-complexes

 \begin{proof} Let $n=4$, and for $i\in \zz/n$ define

 These words $A_i$ and $B_i$ will be fixed throughout this proof.
 Now consider the $2n$ words

 The techniques of Section~\ref{sec:polygons} enable one to construct a CAT(0) octagon with each side length 24 except for one side of length 28.
 For example, one could take the CAT(0) tesselated octagon depicted in Figure~\ref{fig:one}, and collar it five times to produce a CAT(0) octagon with seven sides of length 12 and one of length 14.
 The cubical subdivision of this octagon is the octagon that we require.
+Attach 8 copies of this octagon to an 8-petalled rose (with petals labelled by the 8 generators) to make the 2-complex $Y$.